Dissipationless dynamics of spin supersolid states in a spin-1/2 triangular antiferromagnet with impurities: Summary

-\textit{Summary.---} Through extensive numerical simulations on width-6 cylinders, we have investigated the dynamical spin structure factors in various magnetic field-induced states in the easy-axis triangular-lattice Heisenberg antiferromagnets.
-In particular, we develop a numerical characterization of the dissipationless dynamics in the spin supersolid state through the excitation spectrum with impurities.
-We show a robust gapless Goldstone mode at the $K$ points against finite impurities in the spin supersolid states, which provides direct evidence for the spin superfluidity that can be observed in neutron scattering experiments.
-By contrast, for the UUD state we find that the lower bands split at the same impurity density.
-For the spectral weight at higher energies such as the rotonlike minimum, the impurities cause a broadening effect, while the overall profile of the spectrum remains almost unchanged.
-We believe that our results could also be applied to other spin supersolid candidate materials, such as $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$~\cite{zhong2020frustrated, chen2024phase, zhu2024continuum, xu2025simulating, PhysRevB.111.174442, Zhu2025wannier} and $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$~\cite{sheng2025bose,sheng2025unveiling,huang2025universal} as long as the gapless Goldstone mode can be observed.
+Through extensive numerical simulations on width-6 cylinders, we investigate the dynamical spin structure factors across the magnetic-field-induced phases of the spin-1/2 easy-axis triangular-lattice Heisenberg antiferromagnets at $T=0$.
+In particular, we numerically characterize dissipationless spin dynamics through the excitation spectra in the presence of impurities.
+We show that the gapless Goldstone mode at the $K$ points ramins robust against finite impurities in the spin supersolid states, providing spectroscopic evidence for spin superfluidity that can be observed in inelastic neutron scattering experiments.
+By contrast, in the UUD state, we find that the lower-energy magnon bands split at the same impurity density.
+For higher-energy excitations, such as the rotonlike minimum, impurities cause a broadening effect, while the overall spectral profile remains almost unchanged.
+Our approach could be readily applied to other triangular-lattice spin-supersolid candidate materials~\cite{ono2026microscopic}, such as $\text{K}_{2}\text{Co} (\text{SeO}_{3})_{2}$~\cite{zhong2020frustrated, zhu2024continuum, xu2025simulating, ulaga2025easy, Zhu2025wannier,chen2026phase,ulaga2026anisotropic,kadosawa2026nontrivial}, $\text{Rb}_{2}\text{Co} (\text{SeO}_{3})_{2}$~\cite{zhong2020frustrated,shi2025absence,cui2026spin}, $\text{Na}_{2}\text{BaNi}(\text{PO}_{4})_{2}$~\cite{sheng2025bose,sheng2025possible,huang2025universal}, and $\text{EuCo}_{2}\text{Al}_{9}$~\cite{shu2026giant,xu2026electrical,xu2026giant,xi2026rkky}, as long as the gapless Goldstone mode can be observed.

-In addition, we study the superfluid density of various states at both zero and finite temperatures, which is characterized by the superfluid stiffness through a $\pi$-phase twist.
-We find a finite superfluid stiffness in both ``Y" and ``V" supersolid states, suggesting that dissipationless dynamics from spin supercurrent may persist up to $T/J \approx 0.1$, which is consistent with the spin Seebeck effect calculations~\cite{gao2025spin}.
+In addition, we study the superfluid density of various states at both zero and finite temperatures on cylinders up to width 9, which is characterized by the superfluid stiffness extracted from a $\pi$-phase twist.
+The finite superfluid stiffness in both the ``Y" and ``V" supersolid states indicates that dissipationless dynamics associated with the spin supercurrent may survive up to $T/J \approx 0.1$, consistent with the spin Seebeck effect calculations~\cite{gao2025spin}.